HackMemphis/HM-Planning/sponsorships/plan.md

 Sponsors above a certain level may reserve a two hour block of time at the "sponsor table" at the event.
 This table will be located in a prime spot at the venue and gurantees a high value and volume of traffic.
 Sponsors may display whatever they like at the table, but should clear the display with their sponsorship contact first.

 ### Exclusivity
 Any sponsor at the Cool Name 3 level may choose to become an industry exclusive sponsor for an additional $1000.
-This means that HackMemphis will NOT accept sponsorships from another company in the same industry.
+This means that HACKmemphis will NOT accept sponsorships from another company in the same industry.
 This bonus is provided on a first come, first served basis and __will only take effect once the sponsorship amount is fulfilled in full__.

 ## <a id="goals"></a>Funding Goals